owaits/ScreenMonkey.Help/reference/clipTypes/LiveVideoSnapshotClip.md

 ![](../../images/LiveVideoSnapshotIcon.png)
 # Live Video Snapshot Clip

-This clip type allows you to quickly and easily take freeze frame images from live video.
-You can then display those images using Screen Monkey.
+This clip type allows you to quickly and easily grab a freeze frame image from live video input.
+It is similar to the still store function on a hardware vision mixer.
+The stills grabbed can then be displayed using Screen Monkey.

+You can create as many Live Video Snapshot clips as you need, each with a different still image.

 ## Create a Live Video Snapshot Clip
 Click an empty dashboard slot and choose Live Video Snapshot from the new clip browser.
 The Live Video Clip dialog will appear.